Maclean-Hunter: History

 The company began in 1887, when brothers John Bayne Maclean and Hugh Cameron Maclean launched their first trade publication, Canadian Grocer & General Storekeeper.
 Hugh left the company in 1899 and later return to Toronto to establish his own publication firm.
 John subsequently expanded his company into other areas of publishing, launching the general interest magazine Maclean's in 1905, the business newspaper Financial Post in 1907, the lifestyle magazine Canadian Homes and Gardens in 1925, the women's magazine Chatelaine in 1928, and its French-language counterpart, Châtelaine in 1960.

 Horace Talmadge Hunter joined Maclean Publishing in 1903, moving up the management ranks from general manager in 1911 to succeed John Bayne Maclean as president in 1933; in 1945 the company's name was changed to Maclean-Hunter.
 Hunter retired in 1952 and died in 1961.
 Hunter's son Donald Fleming later became president and chairman of M-H.

 In 1961, the company began to diversify, adding its first broadcasting asset, radio station CFCO in Chatham, Ontario.
 In 1968 Maclean-Hunter Publishing Company Limited was renamed to Maclean-Hunter Limited and finally as Maclean Hunter Limited in 1981.

 In the 1970s, M-H merged its Le Maclean French-language magazine with Actualité, and began publishing L'actualité.
-In 1982, the company acquired a controlling interest in Sun Media; ownership of the Financial Post was transferred to Sun Media in 1987 to facilitate the publication's expansion from a weekly to a daily newspaper.
+In 1982, the company acquired a controlling interest in Sun Media; ownership of the Financial Post was transferred to Sun Media for $46 millions in 1987 to facilitate the publication's expansion from a weekly to a daily newspaper.
+The following year Maclean Hunter acquired additional shares of Sun Media, bringing its total ownership to 60.5% of all shares (up from 50.8% in 1987).

 By the early 1990s, Maclean-Hunter's assets also included cable television services in 35 Ontario markets, 21 radio stations, television station CFCN in Calgary and a significant minority share in CTV.

 Maclean-Hunter was acquired in 1994 by Rogers Communications.
 The Canadian Radio-television and Telecommunications Commission approved the transaction, but required Rogers to divest itself of some of Maclean-Hunter's individual assets to alleviate concerns about concentration of media ownership.
-Shaw Communications acquired some of the cable holdings and radio stations, Telemedia and Blackburn Radio acquired other radio stations, and the consortium of Baton Broadcasting and Electrohome acquired CFCN and the CTV shares.
+Shaw Communications acquired some of the cable holdings and radio stations, Telemedia and Blackburn Radio acquired other radio stations, Maritime Broadcasting System acquired the maritime stations, and the consortium of Baton Broadcasting and Electrohome acquired CFCN and the CTV shares.
 Sun Media was sold in an employee buyout in 1996.

-Maclean-Hunter also had cable holdings in the United States, which were acquired by Comcast in 1994.
+Maclean-Hunter also had cable holdings in the United States, which were acquired by Comcast in 1994 for $1.27bn.

-Maclean-Hunter lives on in the publication Maclean's magazine.

-In 2016 L'Actualité. was sold to Mishmash (XPND Capital).
+In 2016 L'actualité was sold to Mishmash (XPND Capital).

-The former assets of Maclean-Hunter were sold by Rogers to St. Joseph Communications in March 2019.
+The former assets of Maclean-Hunter, including Maclean's magazine, were sold by Rogers to St. Joseph Communications in March 2019.